ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * Discoverable authentication/authorization capabilities based on common, well-established frameworks such as OAuth2, OpenIDConnect (OIDC), SIOP DID AuthN (OIDC compatible DID auth) to avoid reinventing the wheel and also signaling openness to enterprises.

-* Discoverable and negotiable services such as Authentication and Authorization endpoints, a price oracle endpoint etc. In this context, a service has consumers, providers, input and output parameters, and associated business logic that transforms the input into the output parameters, and where discoverable in this context means that a Service Consumer can find a Service provider and what the capabilities of the service are as well as the required input and output parameters, and where negotiable in this context means that the Service Consumer and Provider can negotiate how the service is delivered.
+* Discoverable and negotiable services such as Authentication and Authorization endpoints, a price oracle endpoint, etc. In this context, a service has consumers, providers, input and output parameters, and associated business logic that transforms the input into the output parameters.
+Discoverable in this context means that a Service Consumer can find a Service Provider and what the capabilities of the service are as well as the required input and output parameters.
+Negotiable in this context means that the Service Consumer and Provider can negotiate how the service is delivered.
 This is required to be able to automate interoperability processes between BPIs.

-* Bi-or Multi-directional and mono-directional services where bi-/multi-directional services in this context refer to direct and either synchronous or asynchronous service-consumer-to-service-provider or vice versa state object synchronizations and advancements via APIs and where mono-directional in this context refers to services that either export state objects from or deliver state objects to a BPI via APIs.
+* Bi-or Multi-directional and mono-directional services where bi-/multi-directional services in this context refer to direct and either synchronous or asynchronous service-consumer-to-service-provider or vice versa state object synchronizations and advancements via APIs.
+Mono-directional in this context refers to services that either export state objects from or deliver state objects to a BPI via APIs.
 Alice and Bob might want to exchange or synchronize state objects across BPIs or just extract and keep their state objects locked in their environment before committing to another BPI.

 * Standardized set of APIs such as REST representing common asset functionalities and consisting of payloads
   - with defined API endpoint functionalities such as transfer, lock, unlock, exit, deliver, swap
-  - standardized API envelopes consisting of for example BPI origin and target metadata, security parameters etc.
+  - standardized API envelopes consisting of for example BPI origin and target metadata, security parameters, etc.
-  - standardized asset payloads describing the assets and their current state; a current state can consist of for example (zero-knowledge) proof set (state-object-history, state-object-locks, state-object-state) and state object description can consist of for example state-object type, state-object ID, state-object owner, anchor contract(s) for proof verification(s) -- See also related work here 1 -- are critical to have the same “words and grammar” to be able to talk to one another.
+  - standardized asset payloads describing the assets and their current state; a current state can consist of for example (zero-knowledge) proof set (state-object-history, state-object-locks, state-object-state) and state object description can consist of for example state-object type, state-object ID, state-object owner, anchor contract(s) for proof verification(s) -- See also related work [here](https://ethereum-magicians.org/t/outlining-a-standard-interface-for-cross-domain-erc20-transfers/6151) -- are critical to have the same “words and grammar” to be able to talk to one another.

 * Discoverable Standard Transport security such as JOSE with JWS/JWE or DIDComm is critical to ensure security and privacy at all times and beyond HTTPS.
-See also related work here.
+See also related work [here](https://ethereum-magicians.org/t/a-standard-interface-for-arbitrary-message-bridges-between-chains-layers/6163).

-Before outlining the requirements for BPI Interoperability this document wants to provide a concrete, detailed, and real world non-normative example of BPI Interoperability because the technical requirements to implement such interoperability are quite complex.
+Before outlining the requirements for BPI Interoperability this document wants to provide a concrete, detailed, and real-world non-normative example of BPI Interoperability.

-One of the most common processes occurring every day across the world is the importing of goods into a country and to be delivered to a customer in that country.
+One of the most common processes occurring every day across the world is the importing of goods into a country, and delivering them to a customer in that country.
 This involves a shipper of the goods, Alice, an importer of the goods, Bob, and a country customs organization, Claire.

-This scenario has, therefore, 3 workflows intersecting which are independent yet related to one another: Alice has her shipping workflow of containers coming into a harbor with goods that Bob with his importing workflow wants to pass through Claire's custom workflow to be able to deliver it to his customer.
-Note, that because of reg
+This scenario has, therefore, 3 workflows intersecting which are independent yet related to one another: Alice has her shipping workflow of containers coming into a harbor with goods that Bob with his importing workflow wants to pass through Claire's custom workflow to deliver it to his customer.

 **Some BPI Workflow Interoperability Prerequisites:**

-In the context of 3 BPIs having to interoperate, Alice, Bob and Claire must provide at least the following
+In the context of these 3 BPIs having to interoperate, Alice, Bob, and Claire must provide at least the following:

 1. Alice has identified Bob and Claire as required counterparties for the next workstep in Alice's shipping workflow (container customs processing).

-2. Neither Bob nor Claire are part of Alice's BPI.
+2. Neither Bob nor Claire is part of Alice's BPI.

-3. Alice, Bob and Clair have W3C DIDs with communication service endpoints such that they can send and receive messages from one another.
+3. Alice, Bob, and Clair have W3C DIDs with communication service endpoints such that they can send and receive messages from one another.

-4. Alice, Bob and Clair have agreed upon a zero-knowledge prover scheme and one or more worksteps expressed through human readable predicates that allows to synchronize their respective workflow states and then deterministically advance the joint state.
+4. Alice, Bob, and Clair have agreed upon a zero-knowledge prover scheme and one or more worksteps expressed through human-readable predicates that allow them to synchronize their respective workflow states and then, deterministically, advance the joint state.

-4. Alice has the following data set available from the last workstep of her shipping workflow, called Set A -- a ZK proof, associated public input data, proof verification key, a verification endpoint for the zk proof verification, and a predicate as human readable version of the ZK Proof.
+4. Alice has the following data set available from the last workstep of her shipping workflow, called Set A -- a ZK proof, associated public input data, proof-verification key, a verification endpoint for the ZK proof verification, and a predicate as a human-readable version of the ZK Proof.

-5. Bob has the following data set available from the last workstep of his import workflow, called Set B -- a ZK proof, associated public input data, proof verification key, a verification endpoint for the zk proof verification, and a predicate as human readable version of the ZK Proof.
+5. Bob has the following data set available from the last workstep of his import workflow, called Set B -- a ZK proof, associated public input data, proof-verification key, a verification endpoint for the ZK proof verification, and a predicate as a human-readable version of the ZK Proof.

-6. Claire has the following data set available from the last workstep of her customs workflow, called Set C -- a ZK proof, associated public input data, proof verification key, a verification endpoint for the zk proof verification, and a predicate as human readable version of the ZK Proof.
+6. Claire has the following data set available from the last workstep of her customs workflow, called Set C -- a ZK proof, associated public input data, proof-verification key, a verification endpoint for the ZK proof verification, and a predicate as a human-readable version of the ZK Proof.

-The usage of ZK proofs is required since the counterparties will not be allowed to see sensitive information that has entered either of the workflows.
-For example, intelligence service information about a particular load in a shipping container cannot be shared with Alice and Bob or the identity of the ultimate load recipient cannot be disclosed to Alice by Bob.
+The usage of ZK proofs is required since the counterparties will not be able to see sensitive information that has entered either of the workflows.
+For example, intelligence service information about a particular load in a shipping container cannot be shared with Alice and Bob, or the identity of the ultimate load recipient cannot be disclosed to Alice by Bob.

-Furthermore, and for simplicity of the example here, it is assumed that the ZK proofs in the workflow for each participant are recursive.
+Furthermore, and for the simplicity of the example here, it is assumed that the ZK proofs in the workflow for each participant are recursive.
 This means that a verification of the ZK proof of the last workstep in a workflow proves the correctness and integrity of the entire workflow up to the last workstep for which a valid ZK proof was constructed.

 **Example BPI Interoperability Workflow:**

-1. Alice locks the state of her current workflow workstep on her BPI
+1. Alice locks the state of her current Workflow’s Workstep on her BPI

 2. Alice opens a state channel committing an initial state consisting of Set A

-    Note, besides a state channel any singleton state machine such as a sidechain or other Layer 2 solotion may be employed.
+    Note, any singleton state machine such as a state channel, sidechain, or other Layer 2 solution may be employed.

-3. Alice sends state channel invites to Bob and Claire based on their communication endpoints in their DID doc creating the equivalent of a temporary workgroup.
-The invite must include the state information both Bob and Clair need to submit to the state channel, Set B and et C, and the required agreement criteria e.g. 2 of 3 digital signatures over the joined state of the ZK proofs in the form of an agreement predicate.
-The predicate would be a zk prover circuit with specified private and public inputs that can be run by Bob and Claire to generate zk proofs proving correct state updates.
-In this case, simple signatures over the zk-proofs are chosen.
+3. Alice sends state channel invites to Bob and Claire based on their communication endpoints in their DID docs, creating the equivalent of a temporary Workgroup.
+The invite must include the state information both Bob and Clair need to submit to the state channel, Set B and set C, and the required agreement criteria e.g. 2 of 3 digital signatures over the joined state of the ZK proofs in the form of an agreement predicate.
+The predicate would be a ZK prover circuit with specified private and public inputs that can be run by Bob and Claire to generate ZK proofs proving correct state updates.
+In this case, simple signatures over the ZK-proofs are chosen.

-4. After accepting the invites, Bob and Claire commit their states to the state channel in the following manner -> newStateRoot = H(H(Alice state, Bob State),Claire State) and also stores the inputs (Alice state, Bob State, Claire State)
+4. After accepting the invites, Bob and Claire commit their states to the state channel in the following manner -> newStateRoot = H(H(Alice state, Bob State),H(Claire State)) and also store the inputs (Alice state, Bob State, Claire State)

-5. Each participant validates each other's proofs on the respective L1s (e.g. Alice checks Bob's and Claire's zk-proofs) utilizing the supplied verification endpoints.
+5. Each participant validates each other's proofs on their respective L1s (e.g. Alice checks Bob's and Claire's ZK-proofs) utilizing the supplied verification endpoints.

-6. Each participant then signs over the other's submitted signatures (e.g. Bob over Alice's submitted signature over her zk proof/public data) and submits those signatures as state updates into the state channel.
+6. Each participant then signs over the other's submitted signatures (e.g. Bob over Alice's submitted signature over her ZK proof/public data) and submits those signatures as state updates into the state channel.

-    For example, Bob goes first and submits his signatures (Alice State, Bob New State = Bob Old State + Signature over Alice State + Signature of Claire State, Claire State) with the newStateRoot = H(H(Alice State, Bob New State), Claire State), then Claire (Alice State, Bob New State, Claire New State = Clair Old State + Clair Sig over Bob's Sig over Alice's Sig + Clair's Sig over Bob's original Sig) with a new state root, then Alice, and so forth until all signatures are in and all original states have been attested to as being confirmed by the counterparties.
+    For example, Bob goes first and submits his signatures (Alice State, Bob New State = Bob Old State + Signature over Alice State + Signature of Claire State, Claire State) with the newStateRoot = H(H(Alice State, Bob New State), H(Claire State)), then Claire (Alice State, Bob New State, Claire New State = Claire Old State + Claire Sig over Bob's Sig over Alice's Sig + Claire's Sig over Bob's original Sig) with a new state root, then Alice, and so forth until all signatures are submitted and all original states have been attested to by the counterparties.
 This creates a new final state of a synchronized state between the three workflows.

-7. Alice, Bob and Claire each extract the final state from the state channel and exit the channel.
+7. Alice, Bob, and Claire each extract the final state from the state channel and exit the channel.

-8. Alice, Bob and Claire can now use this (synchronized) new state as an input in the next worksteps in their respective workflows.
+8. Alice, Bob, and Claire can now use this (synchronized) new state as an input in the next worksteps in their respective workflows.

-Because the state advancement in the state channel is strictly deterministic, and dependent on the defined exit criteria, each workflow has now properly synchronized inputs for their next worksteps in their respective workflows.
+Because the state advancement in the state channel is strictly deterministic and dependent on the defined exit criteria, each workflow has now properly synchronized inputs for their next worksteps in their respective workflows.

 ### 5.5.1 Resolvable Identifiers for BPI Interoperability Services

-As for interactions of BPI User with a BPI, resolvable identifiers utilized within a BPI are of equivalent importance for interactions between BPIs.
+Resolvable identifiers utilized within a BPI are of equivalent importance for interactions between BPIs.

 **[R120]** Identifiers and Credentials utilized in BPI Interoperability MUST satisfy all requirements in [section 3](#3-Identifiers-Identity-and-Credential-Management).